Home » Geography » Geothermal Energy

 Geothermal Energy Government Initiatives

-• The government intends to offer a capital subsidy of up to 30% for industrial projects.
+• The government plans to give a capital subsidy of up to 30% for industrial projects.

-• Chhattisgarh’s first geothermal power plant is a collaboration between NTPC and the state’s renewable energy development agency (CREDA).
-Tattapani geothermal field in the province of SONATA.
+• Chhattisgarh’s first geothermal power plant is a joint effort between NTPC and the state’s renewable energy agency (CREDA) at the Tattapani geothermal field.

-• For research, design, development, and demonstration (RDD&D) for utilising geothermal energy in India, the Ministry of New and Renewable Energy (MNRE) offers significant incentives and subsidies.
+• For research and development of geothermal energy in India, the Ministry of New and Renewable Energy (MNRE) provides important support and subsidies.

 Read about: Wind Energy